 Greensburg is a very small city located in the state of Kentucky.
 With a population of 2,123 people and four constituent neighborhoods, Greensburg is the 187th largest community in Kentucky.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greensburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Greensburg is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Greensburg who work in office and administrative support (16.82%), teaching (8.92%), and healthcare (8.15%).
+Overall, Greensburg is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Greensburg who work in office and administrative support (12.27%), teaching (9.01%), and healthcare (7.57%).

-As is often the case in a small city, Greensburg doesn't have a public transportation system that people use for their commute.
+Greensburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Greensburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greensburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greensburg include English, German, Scots-Irish, and Italian.
+Important ancestries of people in Greensburg include German, English, Polish, and Italian.

 The most common language spoken in Greensburg is English.
 Other important languages spoken here include Spanish and Japanese.